ctp-eos/ctp-sci/CTP Energy: The Final Solution for Fundamental Science.md

 - Vacuum fluctuations
 - Quantum decoherence
-- Gravity as a phase-curvature phenomenon
+- Gravity as a 'code' embedded within different groups of varying types of the C-energy Units
 - Conscious intention as a steering input into the translation layer

 ---

 ## 5. Consciousness: The Architect of Form

 Consciousness in CTP is not an effect, but a cause.
-It arises not from neurons but from recursive coherence loops within the C-domain.
-Each conscious observer is a localized instance of C-domain feedback, phase-locked into physical structure.
+It arises not from neurons but from recursive coherence loops within the C-domain and a unique CE Group.
+Each conscious observer is a localized instance of C-domain feedback, phase-locked into physical structure via T-energy.

 Thus: